 3. Discover your bright spots and repeat them

-It takes time to develop systems for distributed writers, but the result will be a top-notch content production process.
+It will take time to develop systems for your distributed writing team, but the result will be a top-notch content production process.
 By focusing on scalable systems and attracting high quality freelancers, you’ll be a master of the remote writing team.

 Have any ideas to add?
 Make a comment below or feel free to shoot us a message and we can talk about it.